-- Operator should know boating safety, safe navigation, and boat operating procedures. - Make sure that the lower unit of the engine is in the water. - Be sure the emergency engine shutoff switch (See figure 1.16.1) is in the "RUN" position.
+- Operator should know boating safety, safe navigation, and boat operating procedures. - Make sure that the lower unit of the engine is in the water. - Be sure the engine emergency stop switch (see Figure 3.6.1) is in the RUN position.

-• Be sure gear shift and throttle control levers are in the NEUTRAL position.
+• Be sure gear throttle and shift control lever is in the neutral position.